spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * Keep track of unvisited, in progress, and all done nodes.
 Keep track of time we first enter node (start time) and the time we finish and mark it done (finish time)
 * Finds all the nodes reachable from the starting point.
 Connected component - all of the vertices have some path from one vertex to another.
 DFS finds all connected components.
 DFS is really building a tree implicitly and traveling down to a leaf and then backtracking.
 * Run time for DFS?
 Degree(w) in the for loop, run the for loop for every w: $\sum_w deg(w) + O(1) = 2m + n$.
 Every edge is plus one to the degree of the 2 nodes it connects, which is why we have 2m.
 Therefore $O(m + n)$, the n since we do a constant amount of work for every vertex in the recursive call.
+* When you cannot reach all vertices, we start again at an unvisited vertex and get multiple DFS trees - DFS forest
+* Parentheses theorem: if v is a descendent of w in DFS tree, (w.start, v.start, v.finish, w.finish).
+If neither is a descendent of the other (v.start, v.finish, w.start, w.finish), this is a general claim, not just for DAGs

 ##### Directed Acyclic Graph